 How long is Photoshop free trial?

-Regardless of whether you choose to keep it or not, you won’t have to pay for the free trial.
+Whether you choose to keep it or not, you won’t have to pay for the free trial.
 These 7 days are completely free.
 Also, you won’t be charged for the free trial if you cancel it within the time frame.
 That is before it expires after 7 days.